Enabling Distributed Tracing

 After you have created a tracing destination and telemetry profile, you are ready to enable distributed tracing for your event broker service.

-4. Scroll to Distributed Tracing and click Enable.
+6. On the Distributed Tracing tile, click Enable.
 A message appears, indicating that a license is being deployed to the event broker service.
-After the operation completes, Enabled appears and a Deploy Configuration button appears.
+After the operation completes, a Disable button replaces the Enable button and a Deploy Configuration button appears.

 Screenshot showing the elements described in the surrounding text.

-5. Click Configure Data Collection to open the Configure Data Collection dialog.
+7. Click Deploy Configuration to open the Configure Data Collection dialog.

 Screenshot showing the elements described in the surrounding text.

-You return to the Manage tab and a Pending status appears beside Step 2: Trace Collection.
-The configuration can take up to several minutes to complete and will remain in a Pending state until finalized.
-The status changes to Active after configuration is complete.
+You return to the Manage tab and a Configuration in progress status appears below Step 2: Trace Collection.
+The configuration can take up to several minutes to complete and will remain in the Configuration in progress state until finalized.
+Active appears after configuration is complete.

 Screenshot showing the elements described in the surrounding text.

-7. You should note that enabling Distributed Tracing creates a new sc-dt-trace-collector client username for your event broker service.
-You can view the new client username in PubSub+ Broker Manager on the Clients and Access Control tabs.
+9. You should note that enabling Distributed Tracing creates a new sc-dt-trace-collector client username for your event broker service.
+You can view the new client username in Broker Manager on the Clients and Access Control tabs.

 Do not delete or edit the client username.
 Doing so will cause your distributed tracing configuration to fail.
 See Using Client Profiles and Client Usernames for more information.